 You are required to maintain a bound laboratory notebook with carbon copies.
 Each experimental procedure must be written in your lab notebook prior to performing the experiment.
-Although each lab procedure/prep is worth 5 points, it must be completed prior to the beginning of the lab or you will not be allowed to perform the experiment.
+Although each lab procedure/prep is worth 5 points (except the cations experiment), it must be completed prior to the beginning of the lab or you will not be allowed to perform the experiment.
 This will result in zero credit for both the lab procedure/prep and the corresponding lab report.
 Guidelines for maintaining your laboratory notebook and the grading of your procedures are provided in the following pages.

-Only your top 7 laboratory notebook procedure scores will count toward your overall course grade.
+Only your top 10 laboratory notebook pre-lab scores will count toward your overall course grade.